 We stayed in Adamas and enjoyed the convenience of being close to town for restaurants and shops and being close to the port for arrival and departure.
 Plus, it was easy to drive out to the other parts of the island during the day.

-Here are a few great hotel choices on Milos:
+Here are 3 terrific hotel choices on Milos:

 5 Best Things to Do in Milos